Should We Believe a Russian Hacker Who Claims He Hit the DNC for a Rogue Operative in the FSB?

 “In his answers to me he comes across as an adequately sane person, I would say I believed 50 percent of what he tells us,” Yapparova told The Daily Beast on Thursday, adding that Kozlovsky’s psychological condition had been evaluated at Serbsky state center for forensic psychiatry.
 In the past the center was involved in political abuse of psychiatry.

 "He has changed his defense lawyers four times already,” Yapparova noted.
-“We can suppose that he might have get paranoid under such pressure."
+“We can suppose that he might have gotten paranoid under such pressure."

 Kozlovsky wrote to TV Rain that he had left a sort of digital signature on the hacked DNC server with the number of his passport and his visa to the Caribbean island of St. Maarten / Saint Martin.